GoogleCloudPlatform/click-to-deploy/k8s/mongodb/README.md

 ### Connecting to MongoDB (internal access)

-If you have installed mongodb-org-shell package, you can connect to the MongoDB service without exposing your cluster for public access, using the following options:
+If you have installed the `mongodb-org-shell` package, you can connect to the MongoDB service without exposing your cluster for public access, using the following steps:

-* Use port forwarding to access the service, run the following command:
+* To use port forwarding to access the service, run the following command:

      ```shell
      kubectl port-forward "${APP_INSTANCE_NAME}-mongo-0" 27017:27017 --namespace "${NAMESPACE}"